DevAggarwal03/Gaia_Autonomous_Hackathon/README.md

    ```bash
    npm start
    ```
-4. Ensure you have MetaMask installed and connected to the Mantle Sepolia testnet.
+4. Ensure you have MetaMask installed and connected to the Sepolia testnet.

 ## Future Goals
 - Launch the content authenticity protocol.